noelhx/noaa-forcast/README.md

 -The program takes one argument which is the zip code of interest

 -The output shows:
-	-The coordinates of the zip code
+*The coordinates of the zip code
-	-The weather for the curent day
+*The weather for the curent day
-	-The weather for the next 6 days after today
+*The weather for the next 6 days after today

 -If the program is provided no input it will exit display usage info and exit.